vijaylaxmi-05/amazon/README.md

 # amazon
-created using html and css
+Created using HTML and CSS